Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 ### createAdObjectWithName

-Returns a NSDictionary instance which contains information about the ad.
+Returns an NSDictionary instance that contains information about the ad.

 #### Syntax